-Fig. 4 further describes the fast-fading case for a coherence time of 100 $\mu$ s.
-Each of the four protocols is on the x-axis and total classified packets (for a 60-s test) are on the y-axis according to three categories: underselected, accurate, and overselected.
-We see that the low throughput in the consecutive-packet decision protocol is due to underselection, and in the SNR-triggered protocol is due to overselection.
-Fig. 4 does not include packets that are at or below the ideal rate choices and are unavoidably lost due to severe channel fluctuations mid-packet (14.5 k and 17 k packets for consecutive-packet decision and historical-decision protocols, respectively).
+Fig. 4 further describes the fast-fading case for a coherence time of 100 μ s.
+Each of the four protocols is on the x-axis and total packets are on the y-axis, and are classified according to underselected, accurate, and overselected (for 60 s test).
+We see that the low throughput in the consecutive-packet decision protocols is due to underselection and in the SNR-triggered protocol is due to overselection.
 Further experiments below investigate these inaccurate rate decisions.
 Finding: Multirate mechanisms triggered by both consecutive-packet decision and SNR have low throughput in fast-fading scenarios, but the low performance is due to opposite rate choice inaccuracies.
 Thus, evaluation of rate adaptation accuracy on a packet-by-packet basis is necessary to identify the reasons for the poor performance.